Mark Pathy: Biography

 His mother Constance was born in the Netherlands while his father, Laurence Pathy, was born in Egypt to Hungarian parents and is a close friend and former business partner of Paul Martin.
 His father is also a cousin of Mariette Pathy Allen.

 He grew up in Montreal and attended Selwyn House School, where he was classmates with politician Greg Fergus and businessmen Vincenzo Guzzo and Michael Penner.
 He has an undergraduate degree from the University of Toronto and an MBA from INSEAD.

 The Pathy Family Foundation, which he serves as secretary, had more than $252 million CAD in assets as of 2018.
-Mark Pathy and his wife Jessica recently contributed to a fundraising campaign for the Montreal Jewish General Hospital (JGH) Foundation which raised $5.5 million to date and saw the recently created Centre of Excellence in Infectious Diseases named in their honour.
+Mark Pathy and his wife Jessica contributed to a fundraising campaign for the Montreal Jewish General Hospital (JGH) Foundation which raised $5.5 million to date and saw the recently created Centre of Excellence in Infectious Diseases named in their honour.
 The JGH’s Jess and Mark Pathy Centre of Excellence in Infectious Diseases focuses on advancing knowledge of antibiotics and vaccines; preventing infections; developing rapid diagnostics and mapping the molecular structure of infections.

+In 2026, Mark Pathy donated $15 million to Concordia University for the creation of the Mark Pathy Space Institute at the Gina Cody School of Engineering and Computer Science.
+The institute's goal is to train the next generation of space engineers, commercialize new technologies, and expand Canada’s role in the global space economy.